gammapy/gammapy/docs/spectrum/fitting.rst

     fit.statistic = 'WStat'
     fit.fit()

-For a description of the available fit statistic see :ref:`fit-statistics`.
 You can check the fit results by looking at `~gammapy.spectrum.SpectrumFitResult` that is attached to the `~gammapy.spectrum.SpectrumFit` for each observation.